-External motivation (as opposed to intrinsic motivation) means that we do something not for the sake of inner fulfilment (because we want to), but to gain a reward or avoid a punishment.
-It’s often that you don’t want to do something, but you must do it.
-It may feel more of an obligation rather than an activity that will bring you enjoyment or fulfilment.
+External motivation (also known as extrinsic motivation) means that we do something not for the sake of inner fulfilment (because we want to), but to gain a reward or avoid a punishment.
+It may feel like more of an obligation rather than an activity that will bring you enjoyment or fulfilment.

-External motivation comes from outside.
-It’s stems from things as money, recognition, fame, or praise.
+External motivation comes from outside to motivate people.
+It stems from things like money, recognition, fame, or praise.
 For instance, a student who does their homework because they fear parental sanctions is motivated extrinsically.
-In contrast, if they do it because they find it interesting or believe that this will help them practice and improve their skills, they will be internally driven.
+In contrast, if they do it because they find it interesting or believe that this will help them practice and improve their skills, they are internally driven.

-Both types of motivation work to get us moving.
-But the intensity and the desire, and most importantly—the quality of our outcomes, can be a tad different.
+Both types of motivation work to get us moving, but the intensity, desire, and quality of our outcomes can be different.